-MPEG-3 – a group of audio and video coding standards agreed upon by the Moving Picture Experts Group (MPEG) for use with HDTV.
+MPEG-3 – a group of audio and video coding standards established by MPEG for use with HDTV.
 In 1992 HDTV was included as a separate profile in the MPEG-2 standard and MPEG-3 was rolled into MPEG-2.

 MPEG-4 ALS – MPEG-4 Audio Lossless Coding.
 It is part of the MPEG-4 audio standard for lossless audio compression.
 It uses a method similar to FLAC to improve the quality of the audio reproduction.